bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 The overall goal of the first phase of the Uber Prize is to find the *best policy* that will *optimize the quality of the  transportation systems* in Sioux Faux.
 A *policy* is a combination of inputs on public transit operations and public transit financial aspects.
 Further explanations on input parameters can be found below ("The simulation inputs").

 To test a policy, we want to simulate the daily travels of a population of simulated individuals called *Agents*.
-During one day, the agents who make decisions about what transportation mode(s) to use to travel to and from their daily activities
+This agent-based simulation is hosted by the BEAM simulator.
+During the simulated day, each *Agent* has a defined *plan*, i.e. a series of activites with specific start times, durations and in a specific order that he wants to attend.
+Throughout the day, the *Agents* will make decisions about what transportation mode(s) they will use to travel to and from their daily activities.

 ### What is BEAM?

-The simulatir BEAM stands for Behavior, Energy, Autonomy, and Mobility. - *To be completed*
+The simulator BEAM stands for Behavior, Energy, Autonomy, and Mobility.
+It is an extension of the MAtSim model, which is a agent-based transportation simulation framework.

-To read more documentation on BEAM, click [here](https://beam.readthedocs.io/en/latest/about.html#overview).
+You can find more documentation on BEAM or MATSim [here](https://beam.readthedocs.io/en/latest/about.html#overview).

 ## The simulation inputs

 - *To be completed*
 Combination of inputs on public transit operations and public transit financial aspects.

+You can find more information on the Sioux Faux simulation inputs, where their are stored and how to control them in the [inputs to optimize](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Which-inputs-should-I-optimize%3F.md)page.

 ## The simulation outputs: evaluating the system